mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 #### User Interface
  - @-autocomplete results are now prioritized based on recency and thread activity.
- - File attachments below size of 10 now show fractions.
+ - File attachments below the size of 10 (KB, MB, GB, TB, etc.) now allow showing fractions.
  - The formatting of the channel header change message was improved.
  - Team invite workflow now shows BOT tags when the search returns Bot users.
  - Added the ability to zoom in and out of PDF files.